mehcode/awesome-atom/README.md

 > A preview of the full source code.

 #### [Toggle Quotes](https://atom.io/packages/toggle-quotes)
-> Quickly toggle between single and double quotes
+> Quickly toggle between single and double quotes.

 #### [Save Session](https://atom.io/packages/save-session)
 > Save Session is designed to reopen your last session in Atom.
 It automatically saves all file's contents in the background so you don't have to worry as much about losing an important file.